Toulon Cote Dazur, France Travel Guide

 Modern food hall with gourmet products, artisanal cheeses, charcuterie, fresh seafood, and baked goods.
 Some stalls offer eat-in options.

-Sample high-quality local products.
+Sample high-fine local products.

 Often excellent due to proximity to Italy.